Christy Jenkins: Literature

-Christy is also referenced in the comic books and novels based on the Charmed television series.
-In "Trickery Treat", Paige experiences guilt over her inability to prevent the massacre of the magic community instigated by Christy.
+Christy is referenced in the comic books and novels based on Charmed.
+In the novel Trickery Treat (2007), Paige experiences guilt over her inability to prevent the massacre of the magic community instigated by Christy.
 Leo is also shown as still coping with Christy's betrayal.
 He keeps a scorch mark left by Christy on one of the manor's walls as a reminder to Piper that the house is no longer a "danger-free zone", and that she is not invincible.
 In the Charmed: Season 9 issue "The Heavens Can Wait", Prue Halliwell reveals that Billie and Christy were not destined to be powerful enough to confront the Charmed Ones.
-She explains that her bond to the Charmed Ones prophecy, extending even after her death, restricted her sisters from reaching their true powers and made them vulnerability to the Triad's plot with Billie and Christy.
-Christy does not make a physical appearance in either instance.
+She explains that her bond to the Charmed Ones prophecy, extending even after her death, restricted her sisters from reaching their true powers and made them vulnerable to the Triad's plot with Billie and Christy.

 Reception

 Television critics have expressed differing opinions about Christy's story arc with Billie.
 DVD Talk's Jeffrey Robinson felt that Billie and Christy were the strongest parts of the season, and Sheldon Wiebe of the entertainment website Eclipsemagazine.com regarded the characters as re-establishing a "dark undercurrent" reminiscent of the show's first and second seasons.
 Shawn S. Lealos of CHUD.com agreed that Billie and Christy's story was the highlight of the season, but asserted that more screen-time should have been given to properly develop Christy's character.

 Christy's role as a villain has been widely praised by television commentators, though Patterson's performance was the subject of negative criticism.
 Spanos placed Christy as number three on its list of 161 of the series' antagonist as rated by scariness.
 Demain praised Christy as an interesting character following the reveal that she was secretly working for the Triad.
 Gavin Hetherington, on the other hand, wrote he was indifferent about Christy, and found Billie to be the stronger character of the two.
 The story arc was criticized by Digital Spys Hugh Armitage, who felt it was weakened by Patterson's "habit of pulling 'evil' faces when no one could see her like a pantomime villain".
 Jon Langmead of PopMatters summarized Patterson's acting as "huff[ing] and puff[ing] through her on-camera time".

 Critics have commented that Christy was a sign of the show's declining quality.
 Christy and Billie were identified as one of the eight things that derailed the series by Armitage, who called them "the gruesome twosome".
 Hetherington opined that the Jenkins sisters were disappointing villains for the show's final season compared to Gideon (Gildart Jackson) and Zankou (Oded Fehr) from season six and season seven respectively.
 Langmead regarded the familial relationship as weaker than those already explored by the show.